What is lead scoring? A complete guide for businesses

 Setting a threshold score helps you decide which leads are qualified and ready for the sales team’s follow-up.
 To determine an appropriate threshold, analyse the scores of leads that have successfully converted in the past and set your threshold slightly below this benchmark.

 Review and adjust your threshold regularly based on performance data and any changes in your sales and marketing strategies.
-After all, testing performance and optimisation are the keys to a great sales strategy!
+After all, testing performance and optimisation are the keys to a seriously killer sales strategy!

 Integrate your lead scoring model into your CRM or sales automation platform.
 CRM platforms like HubSpot and Salesforce offer built-in scoring functionalities.
-These tools can automatically update lead scores based on the interactions and data points you’ve defined, saving you time and ensuring accuracy.
+These tools can automatically update lead scores based on your defined interactions and data points, saving you time and ensuring accuracy.

 Automating your B2B lead scoring processes offers several benefits: